-Community is important, and people want to be connected with friends, family and the places where they work, worship, shop and receive health care.
-Affordable housing and individualized supports help establish and maintain these connections.
+Community is vital, and people want to be connected with friends, family and the places where they work, socialize, worship, shop and receive health care.
+Being connected means having attractive, affordable, accessible housing as well as essential support for overcoming obstacles.
 Breaking down barriers is why Pioneer Resources exists.

 Our mission is to provide support services to people who want to be connected with their community while residing in their own home.
 Our staff is trained to help individuals meet goals they choose in areas such as personal care, budgeting, transportation and socialization.
 Below is a list of options offered by Pioneer Resources for supported housing.